treichler/ClubManager/README.md

 ClubManager
 ===========

-ClubManager is a web-application to represent and organise a club, respectively a music-club.
+ClubManager is a web-application to represent and organize a club, respectively a music-club.

 The whole application is powered by CakePHP (current version: 2.3.1).